3 Sampling

 comparing_sampling_distributions

 Observe that as the sample size increases, the histogram becomes taller and narrower.
 This is because the variation of the proportion red for each sample decreases.
-Remember: A large variation means there are a wide range of values that can be achieved, while smaller variations are concentrated around a specific value.
+Remember: A large variation means there are a wide range of values that might occur, while smaller variations are more concentrated around the central value.

 The Central Limit Theorem states, more or less, that when sample means are based on larger and larger sample sizes, the sampling distribution of these sample means becomes both narrower and more bell-shaped.
 In other words, the sampling distribution increasingly follows a normal distribution and the variation of this sampling distribution gets smaller, meaning smaller standard errors.

 Why does variation decrease as sample size increases?
-If we use a large sample size like 100 or 500, our sample is much more representative of the population simply because more of the population is included.
-As a result, the proportion red in our sample (\(\hat{\rho}\)) will be closer to the population proportion (\(\rho\)).
-On the other hand, smaller samples have much more variation because of our old friend chance.
-We are much more likely to have extreme samples that are not representative of our population.
+If we use a large sample size like 100 or 500, our sample is much more representative of the population.
+As a result, the proportion red in our sample (\(\hat{\rho}\)) will be closer to the true population proportion (\(\rho\)).
+On the other hand, smaller samples have much more variation because of chance.
+We are much more likely to have extreme estimates that are not representative of our population when the sample size is small.

 Show the code